 - Naltrexone (Vivitrol and Revia)—Naltrexone works by inhibiting, or “blocking,” the pleasure and reward receptors in the brain that trigger positive sensations and emotions when you drink.
 It can also reduce cravings.

-- Benzodiazepines—This medication includes Valium and Xanax, among others.
+- Benzodiazepines—These include Valium and Xanax, and others.
 Benzodiazepines treat anxiety and panic withdrawal symptoms, as well as seizures.

 - Anticonvulsants—If you are at high risk of or have experienced seizures and convulsions during withdrawal, you may be prescribed a non-benzodiazepine anticonvulsant (NBAC).